-Who Should Raise Your Children if You Die?
+Do You Want a Stranger to Raise Your Children If You Die?

-Establishing the Guardianship Plan (Kids Protection Plan) is the last step in the process of protecting your kiddos.
+Establishing the Guardianship Plan, also called a Family Estate Plan, is a critical step in the process of protecting your kiddos.
 Before you even get that far, you should first be thinking very seriously about who can provide a lifestyle for your family that you’d be ok with raising your family.